ssingh5353/Proper-Mask-Wearing-Automation/README.txt

 1. Open terminal
 2. Run the command "pip install tensorflow"

-Once you have the software downloaded, please download the repository locally.
+Once you have the softwares downloaded, please download the repository locally.
 You can now launch the file.

 To launch the file -
 1. Use terminal to navigate to the directory with the file Proper_Mask_Wearing_Detection_Automation.ipynb